whuang288alex/video_feature_extraction/README.md

 ## Structure of the Repository

+- ` models/`: This is the directory where you customize the models (e.g. structure, preprocessing, cropping) you want to use for feature extraction.

 - ` configs/`: This directory contains configuration files that define different runtime settings

-- ` models/`: This is the directory where you implement the models you use for feature extraction.

 - ` videos/`: This is the default directory where you store the input videos.

-- ` condor/`: This directory contains the code to submit computation to CHTC for throughput computing.
+- ` condor/`: This directory contains the code to submit computation to CHTC for throughput computing, ignore if not applicable.

 <br>

 ## Feature Extraction

+(Make sure to change the path in the config file)

 ```sh
 python main.py --config-name i3d_rgb_kinetics